TL;DR

 Your tax residency depends on several tests under Australian law:

-If you’re physically present in Australia for more than half the financial year (183 days) and intend to stay, you may meet this condition.
-However, this test alone doesn’t automatically make you a tax resident if your behavior shows an intent to return to your home country. - Behavioral Test:
+If you are physically present in Australia for more than half the financial year (183 days) and have the intention to stay, you might be considered a tax resident.
+However, just meeting this test doesn’t automatically make you a tax resident if your behaviour suggests an intention to return to your home country.

 - Employment contracts or consistent payroll records.